 2 Water-Managed Wall Assembly.

-2.1 Flashing at bottom of exterior walls with weep holes included for masonry veneer and weep screed for stucco cladding systems, or equivalent drainage system.9
+2.1 Flashing at bottom of exterior walls, with weep holes included for anchored stone / masonry veneer and weep screed for adhered stone / masonry veneer or stucco cladding, or equivalent drainage system.10

 2.2 Fully sealed continuous drainage plane behind exterior cladding that laps over flashing in Item 2.1 and fully sealed at all penetrations.
-Additional bond-break drainage plane layer provided behind all stucco and non-structural masonry cladding wall assemblies.9, 10
+Additional bond-break drainage plane layer provided behind all adhered stone / masonry veneer or stucco cladding.10, 11

-Footnote 9) These Items not required for existing structural masonry walls (e.g., in a home undergoing a gut rehabilitation).
-Note this exemption does not extend to existing wall assemblies with masonry veneers.
+Footnote 10) These Items not required for existing structural masonry walls (e.g., in a home undergoing a gut rehabilitation).
+Note this exemption does not extend to existing wall assemblies with adhered or anchored stone / masonry veneers.

-Footnote 10) Any of the following systems may be used: a monolithic weather-resistant barrier (i.e., house wrap) shingled at horizontal joints and sealed or taped at all joints; weather resistant sheathings (e.g., faced rigid insulation) fully taped at all butt joints; lapped shingle-style building paper or felts; or other water-resistive barrier recognized by ICC-ES or other accredited agency.
+Footnote 11) Any of the following systems may be used: a monolithic weather-resistant barrier (i.e., house wrap) shingled at horizontal joints and sealed or taped at all joints; weather resistant sheathings (e.g., faced rigid insulation) fully taped at all “butt” joints; lapped shingle-style building paper or felts; or other water-resistive barrier recognized by ICC-ES or other accredited agency.

 The DOE Zero Energy Ready Home Program is a voluntary high-performance home labeling program for new homes operated by the U.S. Department of Energy.
 Builders and remodelers who are conducting retrofits are welcome to seek certification for existing homes through this voluntary program.